chain4travel/camino-docs/docs/guides/multisig-wallets.md

 they may not provide the same level of security as higher threshold multisig wallets, and it's important to weigh the advantages and disadvantages based on the specific use case and requirements.

-## Managing Multi-Sig Wallets with Camino Wallet
+## Managing Multisig Wallets with Camino Wallet

 When logging into your wallet using your key phrase, navigate to the Manage Keys section.
 If your wallet is a member of a multisig wallet, you will be prompted with an import wallets dialog.
 You can also access